Between President Trump's Border Wall And The Rio Grande Lies A 'No Man's Land'

 "I've got friends that disagree with me and they say, 'How could you vote for this man?
 His wall wants to tear apart your community,' " he says, "The main thing I tell them is, 'Look, the thought that I'm gonna agree with somebody a hundred percent of the time, especially a politician, is just outrageous.'
 But I do agree with what he's trying to do as far as securing the border.
 I just have an issue with the blanket — let's build a wall everywhere."

 West of the River Bend Resort, the landscape reverts to fields of onions, cotton and corn.
-Richard Drawe leans against his pickup trip at his farm headquarters south of the town of Weslaco.
+Richard Drawe leans against his pickup truck at his farm headquarters south of the town of Weslaco.
 He has worked this rich delta soil all his life, like his father and grandfather before him.

 "I'm 70 years old and it's gonna ruin my lifestyle here of living in the country," he says.
 "To have that wall there is just gonna really disturb me."

-Note: A previous version of this story misspelled Rey Anzaldua's last name as Anzaludoa and as Anzaludua.